John95ac/OSauntracks-SA-Expansion-Scene-NG/README.md

 This SKSE Mod processes INI configuration files and builds the master `OSoundtracks-SA-Expansion-Sounds-NG.json` file at game startup.
 It translates human-readable rules into a stable JSON format with built-in backup and corruption recovery.

-This is the core data processing component of the OSoundtracks system — it reads INI rules and generates the structured JSON that other components depend on.
+This is the core data processing component of the OSoundtracks system, it reads INI rules and generates the structured JSON that other components depend on.

 ---